zaid-g/spending_tracker/README.md

-# Positive is receiving money, negative is paying money.
+# Positive is money out, negative is money into account